diceroll123/pymermaider/README.md

 ### Arguments

 - `<PATH>`
-  The path to a file or directory to process.
+  Path to a file or directory.
+Use '-' to read Python source from stdin.

 ### Options

 - `-m, --multiple-files`
-  When processing a directory, this option will generate an individual Mermaid file for each file within the directory.
+  Process each file individually, outputting a mermaid file for each file.
+Only used when path is a directory.

 - `-o, --output-dir <OUTPUT>`
-  Specify the output directory for the generated Mermaid files.
-Defaults to `./output` if not provided.
+  Output directory for mermaid files. [default: ./output]

 - `--output-format <OUTPUT_FORMAT>`
-  Choose the output format:
-  - `md`: writes `*.md` files containing a fenced ` ```mermaid ` code block (default)
-  - `mmd`: writes `*.mmd` files containing raw Mermaid text (no Markdown fences)
+  Output file format. [default: md] [possible values: md, mmd]
-    - *this may become the default in the future, depending on user feedback*
+    - *`mmd` may become the default in the future, depending on user feedback*

 - `--output <OUTPUT>`
-  Write a single output to a file path, or use `-` to write to stdout.
+  Output file path.
+Use '-' to write to stdout.
 Not compatible with `--multiple-files`.

 - `-h, --help`
   Display help information for the command.